Joanna Korner: Legal work in Bosnia and Herzegovina

 Since 2004, Korner has worked closely with the judiciary of Bosnia and Herzegovina.
 From 2004 to 2005, Korner was Senior Legal Adviser to Chief Prosecutor of Bosnia and Herzegovina during establishment of War Crimes Section.
 In 2006, Korner was the Bosnia and Herzegovinian counsel in the International Court of Justice case of Bosnia and Herzegovina v.
 Serbia and Montenegro.

 Korner has written numerous reports, supported by the Organization for Security and Co-operation in Europe, on the state of war crimes processing in Bosnia and Herzegovina.
 Korner's 2016 report entitled "Processing of War Crimes at the State Level in Bosnia and Herzegovina" was adopted by High Judicial and Prosecutorial Council of Bosnia and Herzegovina in January 2017.
-A follow-up report was publish in 2020.
+A follow-up report was published in 2020.

 International Criminal Court

 In 2019, Korner was nominated to be the United Kingdom's candidate for the 2020 judicial elections of the International Criminal Court based in The Hague, Netherlands.
-In December 2020, Judge Korner was elected to serve as a Judge of the International Criminal Court, for the term 2021–2030.
+In December 2020, Judge Korner was elected to serve as a judge of the International Criminal Court, for the term 2021–2030.
 She was elected in the first round.

-In March 2021, Korner was officially sworn in as a Judge of the International Criminal Court.
+In March 2021, Korner was officially sworn in as a judge of the International Criminal Court.
+In this capacity, she notably presided over the trial chamber that sentenced Janjaweed militia leader Ali Kushayb in 2025 to 20 years in prison for war crimes and crimes against humanity committed in Sudan’s Darfur region.

+In April 2026, Korner was elected as the presiding judge of Trial Chamber III constituted to handle the case of former Philippines president Rodrigo Duterte.